Detached Garage Next to House: 7 Important Factors to Know

 5. Importance of Sunlight & Ventilation for Both Garage & House

-The positioning of the detached garage in relation to your house should take into account the sunlight and ventilation needs of the house.
+The positioning of the detached garage and your house should take into account the sunlight and ventilation needs of the house.

 However, this traditional logic shifts when considering solar power panels.
 To optimize solar energy generation, it’s essential for both the house and garage roofs to face south or southwest, allowing for maximum placement of solar panels.